Want to learn more about Watering Dieffenbachia

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

 Dieffenbachias love moisture and do not like to dry out completely.
 Feel the soil: it should be slightly dry to a bit moist, but not wet, before watering.
 Squeeze a bit of soil between your fingers, if water seeps out its still wet.
+There are several ways to water Dieffenbachia - they aren’t very picky.
+Choose a way that suits you the best.

 If the soil is wet - snooze this action, we will remind you again in 2 days.